Introduction to OTBN

 Diagram showing OTBN and Ibex interaction

 OTBN has its own data and instruction memories, distinct from the memories of the Ibex main processor.
 To run an OTBN program, Ibex loads the program into OTBN’s instruction memory (and data memory if the program contains stored constants), then writes the input data into the data memory and flips the “execute” bit.
 When OTBN is done, it sends an interrupt to Ibex, which reads back the results from data memory.
-See below for an example of a standalone OTBN program.
+See the Developers’s guide for an example of a standalone OTBN program.

 OTBN protects its data from Ibex in various ways: